jonnieZG/EButton/README.md

 > Another way of getting a small footprint in simple cases where you just need to **detect each click, regardless their count**, is to
 > disable all features except the `EBUTTON_SUPPORT_EACH_CLICK`.

+> **CAVEAT:** In some assemblers you might get unwanted results and crashes when using a `DISABLED` define, due to the badly implemented
+> include/compiling order.
+If you experience unexplicable crashes and strange behavior, try removing all the `DISABLED` defines
+> and recompile the code.

 ## Debouncing
 Due to imperfections of electrical contacts, in most buttons and switches, the state does not just go from one state to another and stays there.
 Instead, there is always a certain period (depending on the actual switch, between a few and several dozens of milliseconds),